coderchristine/elastic-ui-build/README.md

 This is a mock UI built in React to display JSON data for Elastic Clusters.
+I am relatively new to React so this project is very simple.
+In the future, as I become more comfortable with the framework, I would like to display data for only one cluster at a time, then have arrows or buttons that will allow user to click forward/reverse through all of the data.